softwarefactory-project/rdopkg/README.md

 minimal human effort but without losing control over individual packages.

-`rdopkg` is **under constant development**, serving mainly the needs of the mighty [RDO](https://www.rdoproject.org/) packager-warriors and and their weapons such as [DLRN](https://github.com/softwarefactory-project/DLRN), but it strives to help all RPM packagers.
+`rdopkg` is **under constant development**, serving mainly the needs of the mighty [RDO](https://www.rdoproject.org/) packager-warriors and their weapons such as [DLRN](https://github.com/softwarefactory-project/DLRN), but it strives to help all RPM packagers.
 For example, see [how you can manage your RPMs with